Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Conclusions

-Future work directions also include exploiting the flexibility of our approach to determine the \glspl{afr} for more sophisticated array topologies that meet the demands of practical applications.
-Finally, we note that our methodology is adaptable to study the coupled space-time-frequency \glspl{af} arising when considering wideband systems and Doppler effects. }
+Future work directions also include exploiting the flexibility of our approach to determine the attainable \glspl{afr} for more sophisticated array topologies that meet the demands of practical applications.
+This is expected to be achievable because the current methodology exploits a parametric representation theoretically capable of describing any antenna configuration.
+However, applying this representation to highly complex topologies may require adapting the present framework to assess the practical significance of the grating lobes.
+This challenge emphasizes the importance of including the amplitude characterization of the aliasing artifacts in the analysis.

+Finally, this work is expected to be adaptable to study the coupled space-time-frequency \glspl{af} arising when considering wideband systems and Doppler effects.
+This adaptability paves the way for additional extensions, defining a general methodology to study the \gls{nf} grating lobes in wideband non-static scenarios.